 - You may also contribute to this account for day care expenses for dependents of any age who are mentally or physically incapable of self-care and whom you claim as a dependent on your federal income tax return.

 - To receive reimbursement for a babysitter, a childcare center, or an adult care center, the service must be incurred while you are at work, and you are required to provide the babysitter or dependent care center’s Employer ID Number or Social Security Number.

 - In accordance with IRS regulations, FIT’s Dependent Care FSA is subject to annual non-discrimination participation testing to ensure that the plan does not disproportionately favor Highly Compensated Employees (HCE) as defined by the IRS.
-For purposes of testing, a participant who earned more than the IRS annual income limit in the preceding year (income limit of $130,000 in 2020 for testing which will be conducted in 2022) is considered an HCE.
+For purposes of testing, a participant who earned more than the IRS annual income limit in the preceding year is considered an HCE.
 Non-discrimination testing is conducted early each calendar year.
-If after testing, the plan is found to be discriminatory, 2022-year participants who are considered HCEs will be notified and may experience a reduction in the amount that they may contribute to the Dependent Care FSA in 2022.
+If after testing, the plan is found to be discriminatory, participants who are considered HCEs will be notified and may experience a reduction in the amount that they may contribute to the Dependent Care FSA.

 - If you do not incur eligible expenses up to your annual election amount by December 31st of the same calendar year you enrolled in the Flexible Spending Account Plan, you will forfeit the unused balance.
 The unused balance cannot be carried over to the next year.
 You have until March 31st of the following calendar year to file a paper claim form for reimbursement.

 - You must re-enroll in the Flexible Spending Account Plan each year during the Annual Benefits Open Enrollment Period; your election does not carryover from year-to-year.